surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.7.2-b.2 =
+= 11.7.2-b.3 =

-(2022/03/22) Optimized the detection of json scripts in post content for the Schema hasPart property.
+(2022/03/22) Fixed detection of json scripts with unencoded characters in the post content.
+Fixed missing update manager information in the config array.

 = 11.7.1 =